adikulkarni0/pxdocs/content/reference/CLI/role.md

 ## Updating the System Guest role

 Updating the `system.guest` role will change how Portworx authorization handles users that do not pass a token to any Portworx operation or SDK call.
-For more information, see the [Guest Role overview.](/concepts/authorization/overview#guest-access).
+For more information, see the [guest role overview](/concepts/authorization/overview#guest-access-role).

 ### Disabling the System Guest role